santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 - P2: Rapists will rape again
 - C: Therefore, we must rape rapists

 The argument admits to the moral impermissibility of an action, then justifies the same action as a form of moral retribution.
+This reveals how Koch's argument contradicts itself: it can't coherently claim that an action is so wrong it justifies doing that exact action as punishment.

 # References